Beo-Coder/muehki-gds1porsche/READMEsoftware.md

 A preset is 405 bytes wide.
 So the reset of the EEPROM could theoretically store up to 20 presets.

 A preset contains the following data:
-- 32 bytes per axis (2 bytes per calibration data, 2 bytes per digital calibration, 8 bytes per base, 1 bytes for the mode, 1 byte for 8 single bit data, 4 bytes not used)
+- 32 bytes per axis (2 bytes per calibration data, 2 bytes per digital calibration, 8 bytes per base, 1 byte for the mode, 1 byte for 8 single bit data, 4 bytes not used)
 - 2 bytes per button (1 byte for 8 single bit data, 1 byte not used)
-- 5 byte for a general section (1 byte for axis count, 1 byte for button count, 1 byte for the joystick mode, 2 bytes not used)
+- 5 bytes for a general section (1 byte for axis count, 1 byte for button count, 1 byte for the joystick mode, 2 bytes not used)

-In total a 405 byte wide preset can hold 10 axes and 40 buttons.
+In total, a 405 byte wide preset can hold 10 axes and 40 buttons.
-With the unused bytes there is enough space to update/modify smaller things without doing a whole new memory map.
+With the unused bytes, there is enough space to update/modify smaller things without doing a whole new memory map.
-Because the software normally only stores 10 presets 4121 bytes are free.
+Because the software normally only stores 10 presets, 4121 bytes are free.
 These bytes could be used to store more presets or for any other thing that need to be stored.

 Preset memory map: